microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro_arm_template/_index.md

 ## Deploy an Azure Red Hat OpenShift cluster and connect it to Azure Arc using an Azure ARM template

-The following README will guide you on how to use the provided [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) to deploy an [Azure Red Hat OpenShift](https://docs.microsoft.com/azure/openshift/intro-openshift) cluster and connected it as an Azure Arc cluster resource.
+The following Jumpstart scenario will guide you on how to use the provided [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview) to deploy an [Azure Red Hat OpenShift](https://docs.microsoft.com/azure/openshift/intro-openshift) cluster and connected it as an Azure Arc cluster resource.
 ## Prerequisites

 - Clone the Azure Arc Jumpstart repository